The Art School at DePaul University

 Evaluation: Your grade will consist of the following:

-Assignments: 3 assignments that incorporate multiple components.
+Assignments: 3 project assignments that incorporate multiple components including associated writing.

 In-class Projects: multiple finished studies started and often completed in class.